-There’s one notable exception which those familiar with hiking in NZ will no doubt wonder why it’s not on the list, and that’s the Milford Sound, the most popular hike in NZ.
-So many people wanted to do it that there was no space available.
+There’s one notable exception which those familiar with tramping in New Zealand and will no doubt wonder why it’s not on the list, and that’s the Milford Sound.
+This is the most popular hike in New Zealand and so many people want to do it that there was no space available.
 So I didn’t hike it, simple as that!

 They’re in no particular order.